Final report for SW17-060

 Objective 1.
-We hypothesize that strawberry canopy reflectance features vary significantly and uniquely in response to specific biotic stressors, such as spider mites.
-Remote sensing is a non-invasive, labor-extensive method to detect plant stress before changes are visible by eye, through assessment of leaf reflectance.
-Particular stressors, such as arthropod infestations, induce physiological plant responses, causing changes in the plants’ ability to perform photosynthesis, which leads to changes in leaf reflectance.
-Most previous studies involve only one arthropod species and one crop.
+We hypothesize that strawberry canopy reflectance features vary significantly and uniquely in response to nutrient deficiencies and spider mite infestations.
+Most previous studies involve only one stressor.
 However, in a realistic situation, multiple stressors, such as, nutrient deficiencies and arthropod pests, will be present in commercial crop fields.
-In order to optimize pest management and control, we aim to distinguish strawberry infestation with spider mites from strawberry infestation with other types of pests, using remote sensing.
+In order to optimize pest management and control, using remote sensing, we aim to distinguish strawberry infestation with spider mites from a) strawberry infestations with other types of pests, and b) abiotic stress, such as, nutrient deficiencies.

 Objective 3.
 We hypothesize that, in a commercial field, strawberry plant reflectance features vary significantly when attacked by spider mites and when healthy.
 In order to optimize pest management and control, we aim to characterize spider mite hotspots based on airborne remote sensing.

-Hyperspectral imaging data were acquired using a true push-broom hyperspectral camera with 116 spectral bands from 470-980nm (OCI Imager, OCI-UAV-D1000), which was mounted on a rail system inside a greenhouse (Fig. 5b).
+Hyperspectral imaging data were acquired using a true push-broom hyperspectral camera with 116 spectral bands from 470-980nm (OCI Imager, OCI-UAV-D1000, BaySpec, San Jose, CA), which was mounted on a rail system inside a greenhouse (Figure 5b, Figure 6a).
 However, to eliminate spectral bands associated with high signal/noise ratio, we only included data in 106 spectral bands from 513-967 nm in the analyses.
-Fig. 5c shows the actual spatial resolution of the acquired hyperspectral imaging data.
+Figures 5c and 6b show the actual spatial resolution of the acquired hyperspectral imaging data.

 A grounded hyperspectral spectrometer (SuperGamut VIS-NIR [visible and near-infrared], Bayspec, imaging spectrometer, 380-1020 nm wavelength range, here referred to as the “reference spectrometer”) was mounted in vertical position and with the lens 50 cm above a piece of matte white Teflon (referred to as white calibration board).
 Data from the reference spectrometer is used for continuous white calibration of leaf reflectance data.
-This project component is one of the most unique and important aspects of this project, because it enables high-precision calibration of leaf reflectance data, and therefore markedly higher likelihood of accurately detecting subtle reflectance responses to biotic stressors.
+This component is one of the most unique and important aspects of this project, because it enables high-precision calibration of leaf reflectance data, and therefore markedly higher likelihood of accurately detecting subtle reflectance responses to biotic stressors.

-Data on photosynthesis, as well as the related factors stomatal conductance, transpiration rate, and intercellular CO2, were obtained with a LiCOR 6400XT Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE).
+Data on photosynthesis, as well as the related factors stomatal conductance, transpiration rate, and intercellular CO2, were obtained with a LI-6400XT Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE).
 Measurements were taken from the youngest fully expanded leaves.
 Also, we obtained plant aboveground fresh weight.
 All plants were inspected under a microscope to verify the presence of arthropod infestations on infested plants (spider mites and whiteflies were counted and beet armyworm damage could be observed by eye), and the absence of infestations on control, non-infested plants.
-Afterwards, plant material was dried in an oven at 60°C for four days, and dry weight measurements were taken.
+Afterwards, plant material was dried in a drying room at 55°C for seven days, and dry weight measurements were taken.
 Dry leaf material was ground to a fine powder and shipped to a commercial laboratory (A&L Great Lakes Laboratories, Fort Wayne, IN) for element composition analysis (N, S, P, K, Mg, Ca, Na, B, Zn, Mn, Fe, Cu, and Al).

-Leaf reflectance data from 0 and 14 DAI were subjected to advanced data processing and filtering and we then classified data based on the following parameters: 1) all leaf reflectance data from 0 DAI were considered “control” (non-infested), and 2) leaf reflectance data from 14 DAI were assigned to their respective treatment.
-Details on processing and classification of reflectance data have been described extensively in studies published by PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).
+Leaf reflectance data from 0 and 14 DAI (replicate 1) were subjected to advanced data processing and filtering and we then classified data based on the following parameters: 1) all leaf reflectance data from 0 DAI were considered “control” (non-infested), and 2) leaf reflectance data from 14 DAI were assigned to their respective treatments.
+Details on processing and classification of reflectance data have been described extensively in studies published by co-PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).

 Objective 3.
-We identified pairs of commercial strawberry fields in the same strawberry growing area, of which one is healthy, and one is heavily infested with spider mites.
+In project year 1, we identified pairs of commercial strawberry fields in the same strawberry growing area, of which one was healthy, and one was heavily infested with spider mites.
 It is important that the strawberry variety in both fields is the same, as our hyperspectral camera is sensitive enough to detect differences between varieties.
-We used the same hyperspectral camera and continuous white calibration as described under project results for objective 1.
-We developed a classification method to distinguish spider mite-infested from healthy strawberry plants, and we used the same processing and classification procedures as described extensively in studies published by PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).
+We used the same hyperspectral camera and continuous white calibration as described under project results for objective 1 A. We developed a classification method to distinguish spider mite-infested from healthy strawberry plants, and we used the same processing and classification procedures as described extensively in studies published by co-PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).
 Technical difficulties with both the drone and the hyperspectral camera limited data collections.

 Objective 1.
-We acquired data on leaf reflectance from strawberry plants in individual pots after 0 (baseline), 1, 3, 7, 10 and 14 days of infestation (DAI) with spider mites, whiteflies, and beet armyworm, as well as control, non-infested plants.
+A. We acquired data on leaf reflectance from strawberry plants in individual pots after 0 (baseline), 1, 3, 7, 10 and 14 days of infestation (DAI) with spider mites, whiteflies, and beet armyworm, as well as control, non-infested plants.
 We acquired data on photosynthesis, leaf element composition, and biomass from the plants after 0 (baseline) and 14 DAI.
 We repeated the experiment twice, with similar results.
 Here, we present hyperspectral imaging data from 0 and 14 DAI (replicate 1), and nutrient data from 14 DAI (both replicate 1 and replicate 2).

-At 14 DAI, spider mite-infested plants contained 159 ± 75.2 eggs (average ± SE) and 193 ± 52.3 nymphs and adults (mobiles).
+In the first replicate, at 14 DAI, spider mite-infested plants contained 159 ± 75.2 eggs (average ± standard error) and 193 ± 52.3 nymphs and adults (mobiles).
 Whitefly-infested plants contained, on average, 27 ± 7.5 eggs and 26 ± 8.1 nymphs.
 In addition, it was confirmed that strawberry plants infested with beet armyworms (3 second-instar larvae) all experienced extensive damage.
 Thus, arthropod infestations were successful under the experimental conditions.

-For three of the leaf elements (P, K, and Mg), there was a significant effect of biotic stress at 14 DAI (P-value < 0.05), while the remaining ten leaf elements (N, S, Ca, Na, B, Zn, Mn, Fe, Cu, and Al) did not show a significant response to biotic stressors (P-value > 0.05).
-Moreover, we found that significant differences in levels of magnesium (Fig. 1a), potassium (Fig. 1b) and phosphorus (Fig. 1c), were attributed to differences between plants subjected to beet armyworms and spider mites (different letters above bars indicate statistically significant differences).
-We observed a negative association between spider mite infestation and low potassium leaf content, which is consistent with published research by PI Nansen (Nansen et al. 2013b; West and Nansen 2014).
-In addition, published research by PI Nansen has shown that low potassium leaf content has been associated with higher likelihood of infestation by two aphid species (Lacoste et al. 2015; Severtson et al. 2016).
+In the first replicate, for three of the leaf elements (Mg, K, and P), there was a significant effect of biotic stress at 14 DAI (P < 0.05), while the remaining ten leaf elements (N, S, Ca, Na, B, Zn, Mn, Fe, Cu, and Al) did not show a significant response to biotic stressors (P > 0.05).
+Moreover, we found that significant differences in levels of Mg (Figure 1a), K (Figure 1b) and P (Figure 1c), were attributed to differences between plants subjected to beet armyworms and spider mites (different letters above bars indicate statistically significant differences).
+We observed a negative association between spider mite infestation and low potassium leaf content, which is consistent with published research by co-PI Nansen (Nansen et al., 2013b; West & Nansen, 2014).
+In addition, published research by co-PI Nansen has shown that low potassium leaf content has been associated with higher likelihood of infestation by two aphid species (Lacoste et al., 2015; Severtson et al., 2016).
 Thus, we have provided initial evidence of strawberry plants showing partial element composition responses to different biotic stressors.

-Average reflectance profiles from strawberry plants at 0 DAI (Fig. 2a) showed that there was negligible difference in leaf reflectance prior to exposure to biotic stressors.
-Fig. 2b shows that at 14 DAI, especially beet armyworms and spider mites caused considerable increase in leaf reflectance.
-Fig. 2c shows the same data as presented in Fig. 2a and 2b, except that the 14 DAI data were divided with the average reflectance profiles from 0 DAI.
-Thus, Fig. 2c shows the relative change over time in terms of average leaf reflectance, with: 1) values >1 indicating an increase in reflectance, 2) values < 1 indicating a decrease in reflectance, and values close to 1 indicating little or no change in reflectance.
-From Fig. 2c, it is seen that: 1) non-infested control plants had the least change in reflectance within the 14-day time period, 2) whitefly infestation appeared to have negligible effect on leaf reflectance (very similar average reflectance values as non-infested control plants), 3) beet armyworm infestation caused a marked increase in leaf reflectance, especially at 648 nm, and 4) spider mite infestation caused a modest increase in leaf reflectance in spectral bands from 580-665 nm and a similar response as beet armyworm infestation in spectral bands from 750-980 nm.
+In the first replicate, average reflectance profiles from strawberry plants at 0 DAI (Figure 2a) showed that there was negligible difference in leaf reflectance prior to exposure to biotic stressors.
+Figure 2b shows that at 14 DAI, especially beet armyworms and spider mites caused considerable increase in leaf reflectance.
+Figure 2c shows the same data as presented in Figure 2a and 2b, except that the 14 DAI data were divided with the average reflectance profiles from 0 DAI.
+Thus, Figure 2c shows the relative change over time in terms of average leaf reflectance, with: 1) values >1 indicating an increase in reflectance, 2) values < 1 indicating a decrease in reflectance, and values close to 1 indicating little or no change in reflectance.
+From Figure 2c, it is seen that: 1) non-infested control plants had the least change in reflectance within the 14-day time period, 2) whitefly infestation appeared to have negligible effect on leaf reflectance (very similar average reflectance values as non-infested control plants), 3) beet armyworm infestation caused a marked increase in leaf reflectance, especially at 648 nm, and 4) spider mite infestation caused a modest increase in leaf reflectance in spectral bands from 580-665 nm and a similar response as beet armyworm infestation in spectral bands from 750-980 nm.